jugimaujo/Pokedex/README.md

   Que esse projeto possa divertir e motivar na jornada de programação!

-  (English)
+  (English):usa:
-  This project was created joining the enjoyable to the useful: a virtual Pokédex coded using HTML5, CSS3 and JavaScript tools, as well as the PokeAPI (https://pokeapi.co).
+  This project was created combining pleasure with bussiness: a virtual Pokédex coded using HTML5, CSS3 and JavaScript tools, as well as the PokeAPI (https://pokeapi.co).

   It's a personal project that's a good opportunity to practice the most crucial web tools and the use of APIs.
 Moreover, this project's theme comes to a nice subject, which many people like: Pokémon.
 What made the creation process, at least for me, more interesting.